modulexcite/QuickSass/readme.md

 ##QuickStart
-This is a stripped down and adapted version of @toddmotto's FireShell.
+This is a Sass Boilerplate for quick set up of projects.
-I created this for my own pesonal use.
-Created so I can simply <code>$ git clone</code> the repository, add the folder to CodeKit and I'm already set up to go.
+I created this for my own pesonal use, so I can simply <code>$ git clone</code> the repository, add the folder to CodeKit and I'm already set up to go.

 It contains: